Your work could be affecting your vein health

 What are varicose veins?

-Varicose veins are a medical condition that occur when the small valves inside the vein become damaged or weakened.
+Varicose veins are a medical condition that occurs when the small valves inside the vein become damaged or weakened.
 When the damage occurs, blood stops being pumped efficiently back towards the heart and can pool in the vein and cause it to swell or become twisted.

 These veins typically occur in the lower body, since the valves have to work harder to pump the blood back to the heart when they are working against gravity.
 When these veins become swollen it can become painful and bruised-looking, and the vein can be seen through the skin with a bluish-green colour.
 These veins can also feel itchy and tender, and can put you at greater risk of blood clots or other complications.